-Fiat SpA (F) must wait about a year for a trial over the value of some Chrysler Group LLC shares after a judge set a September 2014 date to hear evidence, further delaying Fiat’s push to combine the two companies.
+Fiat SpA (F) must wait almost a year for a trial over the value of some Chrysler Group LLC shares after a judge set a September 2014 date to hear evidence, further delaying Fiat’s push to combine the two companies.

 Delaware Chancery Court Judge Donald Parsons scheduled a five-day, non-jury trial to start Sept.
 29 for testimony and arguments about valuing the shares, which are owned by a United Auto Workers trust fund.